aparnatejaswini/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is created as part of Coursera's IBM Datascience Professional Certificate's capstone project.
+This repository is created as part of Coursera's IBM Datascience Professional Certificate capstone project.